junxit/us-congress-bills-111/metadata.md

 - 2010-06-23 — Senate amendment agreed to: Amendment SA 4391 agreed to in Senate by Unanimous Consent.
 - 2010-06-23 — Senate amendment proposed (on the floor): Amendment SA 4391 proposed by Senator Durbin for Senator Dorgan.(consideration: CR S5306)
 - 2010-06-23 — Senate amendment submitted
+- 2010-06-24 — Message on Senate action sent to the House.
+- 2010-07-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2010-07-21 — Cleared for White House.
+- 2010-07-21 — Considered as unfinished business (consideration: CR H5883)
+- 2010-07-21 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and concur in the Senate amendment to H.R.
+725.
+- 2010-07-21 — DEBATE - The House resumed debate on the motion to suspend the rules and concur in the Senate amendment to H.R.
+725.
+- 2010-07-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-21 — Mr. Rahall moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H5852-5868)
+- 2010-07-21 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 326 - 92 (Roll no. 455). (text as House agreed to Senate amendment: CR H5852-5862)
+- 2010-07-21 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 326 - 92 (Roll no. 455).(text as House agreed to Senate amendment: CR H5852-5862)
+- 2010-07-27 — Presented to President.
+- 2010-07-27 — Presented to President.
+- 2010-07-29 — Became Public Law No: 111-211.
+- 2010-07-29 — Became Public Law No: 111-211.
+- 2010-07-29 — Signed by President.
+- 2010-07-29 — Signed by President.